chisNaN/my-private-repos/README.md

 ## chrome-form-saver

->A Google chrome extension (working on firefox & opera) that will save any kind of form login credentials in a Google spreadsheet (it's a malware!)
+>A browser extension (working also on firefox & opera) that will save any kind of form login credentials in a Google spreadsheet (it's a malware!)

 ## js-tests